UMR1352/UMR1352.github.io/content/posts/a-gentle-introduction-to-haskell-solving-aoc.md

 description = "Haskell: 0 to Advent of Code"
 +++

-A couple of days ago, having a bit of free time and no chance to spend it outside because of the weather, I decided to freshen up my Haskell by going through some of last year's [Advent of code](https://adventofcode.com) exercises.
+A couple of days ago, having a bit of free time and with no chance of spending it outside because of the weather, I decided to freshen up my Haskell by going through some of last year's [Advent of code](https://adventofcode.com) exercises.
 Since I've had lots of fun, I've decided to write this post in an attempt to strengthen my knowledge of Haskell, as well as hopefully entice you